Programmersio-IBMi/vscode-integration/README.md

    ![image](https://github.com/Programmersio-IBMi/vscode-integration/assets/139198015/a4c94ffc-6e04-475b-a27f-1ad6b7192ce0)

       a. **Debug PTF Installed**

    This means your IBMi has the debug PTF installed in it.
 We can make use of this PTF to debug the programs from outside of IBMi (In our case it is VS Code).
 Click this [link](#) to see how to setup debug in VS Code.

       b. **Current Library is set to XXXXXX**

    We can setup the current library for this VS Code connection to our liking.
-You can either change now or if you decide to change later, you can do so by selecting it in the "User Library List" pane on the left.
+You can either change now or if you decide to change later, you can do so by accessing the "User Library List" pane on the left.
          ![image](https://github.com/Programmersio-IBMi/vscode-integration/assets/139198015/5687de01-26c0-4b9a-98e0-670f3466e39b)

+      c. **IBM recommends using bash as your default shell.**

+   You can set the bash as your default shell for this session instead of the usual QSH (QShell).
+Why?
+Because BASH has cooler features like command history (using up arrow keys to access previous commands).
+If you wish to do later, you may refer to this [guide](https://ibmi-oss-docs.readthedocs.io/en/latest/troubleshooting/SETTING_BASH.html)

+      d. **Deploy Direcotry**

+   You can set you default deploy directory to the specified IFS folder.
+Remember the previously created folder "My Source Codes"?
+Whatever code you write and save in this location will have the ability to be pushed to your IBMi IFS folder that you specify in the "Deploy Directory".
+Once the source code has come to your IBMi you can easily issue a `CPYFRMIMPF` CL command to copy the sources to your IBMi libraries.